iobeam/iobeam/README.md

 ### Creating your first project and device ###

-    # Register as a new user
+    # Register as a new user, this will automatically log you in.
     $ iobeam user create -email="<email>" -password="<password>"

+    # Optionally, if you have an account already, you can just login
+    $ iobeam user login -email="<email>" -password="<password>"

     # Create a new project.
 Project name must be globally unique.
-(Keep track of the project_id that the API returns.)
+    # You will be given a project ID (keep track of it), and a project token will be stored.
     $ iobeam project create -name="<project_name>"

-    # Get a project token with read/write/admin access
-    $ iobeam token proj -id=<project_id> -admin=true -read=true -write=true

     # Create a new device.
 (Keep track of the device_id that the API returns.)
     $ iobeam device create -projectId=<project_id>